Posts from 2016 to 2018

 A blog space to engage conversations about teaching Islamic culture, religion, and history in higher education classrooms.
-Look for weekly posts here from a cadre of 12 professors throughout 2017.

 - teaching controversial issues

 Associate Director, Wabash Center

 This is the fourth and last installment of a series of posts on the theme of “teaching theory without theory talk” in an introductory course on Islam.
 To review, I have explored ways in which one might present to students in an introductory course important theoretical arguments (e.g., complicating ...